Wage Calculator

 Run your salary through the calculator to see HELP repayments alongside income tax, take-home pay, and super.

-Open Pay Calculator →
+Open HECS Calculator →

 This guide is for general educational purposes only and does not constitute financial or tax advice.
 HECS-HELP rules and indexation rates may change — consult a registered tax agent or accountant for personalised advice.
 Information is based on ATO guidance current as at 2025–2026.